DevMountain/Timeline/README.md

 #### Container View and Embed Segues

-Use a container view to embed a child view controller into the Account Setup scene and Add Post scene.
+Use a container view to embed a child view controller into the Add Post scene.

 >Container View defines a region within a view controller's view subgraph that can include a child view controller.
 Create an embed segue from the container view to the child view controller in the storyboard.

-1. Open `Main.storyboard` to your Account Setup scene.
+1. Open `Main.storyboard` to your Add Post scene.
 2. Add a new section to the static table view to build the Container View to embed the child view controller.
 3. Search for Container View in the Object Library and add it to the newly created table view cell.
     * note: The Container View object will come with a view controller scene.
 You can use the included scene, or replace it with another scene.
 For now, use the included scene.
 4. Set up contraints so that the Container View fills the entire cell.
 5. Move or copy the Image View and 'Select Photo' button to the container view controller.
 6. Create a new `PhotoSelectViewController` file as a subclass of `UIViewController` and assign the class to the scene in Interface Builder.
-7. Create the necessary IBOutlets and IBActions, and migrate your Photo Picker code from the Account Setup view controller class.
-Delete the old code from the Account Setup view controller class.
+7. Create the necessary IBOutlets and IBActions, and migrate your Photo Picker code from the Add Post view controller class.
+Delete the old code from the Add Post view controller class.
 8. Repeat the above steps for the Add Post scene.
-Instead of keeping the included child view controller from the Container View object, delete it, and add an 'Embed' segue from the container view to the scene you set up for the Account Setup scene.
+Instead of keeping the included child view controller from the Container View object, delete it, and add an 'Embed' segue from the container view to the scene you set up for the Add Post scene.

 You now have two views that reference the same scene as a child view controller.
 This scene and accompanying class can now be used in both places, eliminating the need for code duplication.